UO-CS-OER/CS210-text/_sources/02-Functions/02-01-Functions.md

   name: python3
 ---

-# Designing and building functions in Python
+# Designing and Building Functions in Python

 As we discussed in the
 [prior chapter](../01-Intro/01-03-Kickstart.md),